fizban99/microbit_ssd1306spi/README.rst

 This library allows the micro:bit to control the typical low cost 0,96" OLED display sold in Amazon and eBay connected to the default spi pins of the micro:bit.
 Some sort of breakout is required.

 You should connect D0 to 13, D1 to 15, RES to 14 and DC to 16.
-You also must connect the device’s ground to the micro:bit ground (pin GND).
+You also must connect the device’s ground to the micro:bit ground (pin GND) and the device's VCC to the micro:bit VCC.

 This library uses the full resolution of the OLED, due to some optimizations that can be done when using SPI instead of I2C.